NBO Board & Staff

 Helena, Montana

-Annetta’s home and studio are full of baskets: the collecting started when she was a child; the weaving, in 1994 when she found a book and begged a lesson.
-She is still obsessed with baskets and finds great satisfaction working with her hands, merging an age-old art form with the contemporary world.
-Creating functional art pieces is her passion.
+Annetta’s home and studio are full of baskets: the collecting started when she was a child; the weaving, in the early 1990s when she found a book and begged a lesson.
+She is still obsessed with baskets and finds great satisfaction working with her hands, merging an age old art form with the contemporary world.
 When not weaving, Annetta is teaching, which she enjoys as much as weaving.
 She has been teaching at basketry events and guilds across North America since 2000.
-Annetta has earned several awards, including Best of Nantucket and Viewer’s Choice at the 2013 AMB convention and Best of Mold Woven at the 2015 NCBA convention.

 Eric Stark